Consensys/doc.orion/docs/Tutorials/Migrating-from-Orion-to-Tessera.md

     Migrated 2156 of 2156 transactions
     Migrated 56 of 56 privacy groups
     ```

-1. On a successful migration, the count of transactions and privacy groups migrated will match expected values.
+2. On a successful migration, the count of transactions and privacy groups migrated will match expected values.

 ### Restart Services

 1. Start Besu and Tessera using the new Tessera config file and database.

-1. Verify the state on your Besu and Tessera nodes using `priv_debugGetStateRoot` and `priv_getTransactionCount`, it should be identical to the results from earlier.
+2. Verify the state on your Besu and Tessera nodes using `priv_debugGetStateRoot` and `priv_getTransactionCount`, it should be identical to the results from earlier.

 ### Options

 You must specify the following options in order to run the migration tool:

-`Orion config file`= Orion config file location
+`Orion config file`= Orion configuration file location

-`outputFile`= Target Tessera config file location
+`outputFile`= Target Tessera configuration file location

-`username`= Target Tessera DB username
+`username`= Target Tessera database username

-`password`= Target Tessera DB password
+`password`= Target Tessera database password

-`url`= Target Tessera DB JDBC connection string
+`url`= Target Tessera database JDBC connection string